Sojworld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switch current user to betty
+script that print effective username of the current user